Senior Lecturer in Speech

-Compton, J., & Kaylor, B. T. (in press).
+Compton, J., & Kaylor, B. T. (2013).
 Inoculating against small pox inoculation objections in Reverend Cooper’s Letter to a Friend in the Country.
 Journal of Communication and Religion.

 Miller, C. & Ivanov, B. (with Sims, J. D., Compton, J., Harrison, K. J., Parker, K. A., Parker, J.L., & Averbeck, J. M).
 (2013).
 Boosting the potency of resistance: Combining the motivational forces of inoculation and psychological reactance.
 Human Communication Research, 39, 127-155.

 Boone, S., Chaney, S., Compton, J., Donahue, C., & Gocsik, K. (2012, Fall).
 Imagining a writing and rhetoric program based on principles of knowledge ‘transfer’: Dartmouth’s Institute for Writing and Rhetoric.
 Composition Forum 26.

 Ivanov, B., Miller, C. H., Compton, J., Averbeck, J. M., Harrison, K. J., Sims, J. D., Parker, K. A., & Parker, J. L. (2012).
 Effects of post-inoculation talk on resistance to influence.
 Journal of Communication, 62, 701-718.

 Compton, J., & Ivanov, B. (2012).
 Untangling threat during inoculation theory-conferred resistance.
 Communication Reports,25(1), 1-13.